dotlang/language/README.md

 Types are blueprints which are used to create values for bindings.

-Note that `func` is explain in the "Function" section and channel types are explained in "Concurrency" section.
+Note that channel types are explained in "Concurrency" section.

 ## Basic types